-More details are provided in the Additional Pillar 3 disclosure.
+More details on the liquidity risk figures and ratios are provided in the Additional Pillar 3 disclosure.

 9.a.
 Liquidity risk management policy

 Objectives

 The objectives of the Bank's liquidity management policy are to secure a balanced financing structure for the development of the BNP Paribas Fortis business activities, and to ensure it is sufficiently robust to cope with crisis situations.